Your Cart

 1. What is Lotus pichwai painting

 Pichwai lotus painting depicts the Lord in different Leelas with the moon, lotus blooms, peacocks, parrots, or cows.
 The scenery is of the lush vegetation the original artists saw aplenty in their surroundings.
-The lotus flower and the pichwai painting are synonyms for each other.
+The lotus flower and pichwai paintings are synonymous with each other as lotus is the favorite flower of Srinathji or Krishan ji .
 Paintings in this vein are also known as the Shrinathji Pichwai Art.
-Because the Lotus is the favorite flower of Srinathji.

 Lord Krishna loved the lotus flower as Srinathji.
 Many paintings depict Lord Krishna as holding one lotus in his right hand and wearing a Garland of lotuses.
 Also, lotus flowers often decorate his bed.